skynet-05/yeetfile/README.md

 `docker compose up`

 This will create the Postgres db and the server running on http://localhost:8090.
-You can modify the docker-compose.yml to use an external data volume by running `docker volume create --name=yeetfile-data` and including the following in your docker-compose.yml:
+You can modify the docker-compose.yml to use an external data volume by running `docker volume create --name=yeetfile_data` and including the following in your docker-compose.yml:

 ```